 About Azure Bot Service

-Azure Bot Service provides tools to build, test, deploy, and manage intelligent bots all in one place.
+Azure Bot Service and Bot Framework provide tools to build, test, deploy, and manage intelligent bots all in one place.
 Through the use of modular and extensible framework provided by the SDK, tools, templates, and AI services developers can create bots that use speech, understand natural language, handle questions and answers, and more.

 What is a bot?